vivaria/edisonrul.ing/README.md

 ## GRAVEKEEPER'S SPY
-_FLIP: Special Summon 1 "Gravekeeper's" monster with 1500 or less ATK from your Deck._
+_FLIP: Special Summon 1 "Gravekeeper"'s monster with 1500 or less ATK from your Deck._

 *   The Flip Effect is mandatory.
-    *   This effect always activates, even if there are no "Gravekeeper's" monsters in your Deck.
+    *   This effect always activates, even if there are no "Gravekeeper"'s monsters in your Deck.
-    *   The "Gravekeeper's" monster must have 1500 or less printed ATK while in the Deck.
+    *   The "Gravekeeper"'s monster must have 1500 or less printed ATK while in the Deck.

 ## GRAVEKEEPER’S STEELE